ArmSoM/documentation/docs/main/build_and_deploy/Deploy_application.md

 ---
-sidebar_label: "Deploy_application"
+sidebar_label: "Deploy application"
-slug: /build-system-image/Deploy_application
+slug: /build-system-image/Deploy application
 sidebar_position: 1
 ---

-# 1. Deploy_application
+# 1. Deploy application
 We often have the need to create an application and make it start automatically upon boot.
 This can be achieved by setting up a Systemd service.
-Below, I'll use the creation of a simple hello.service as an example to guide you through setting up your own Systemd service on an ARM SOM board.
+Below, I'll use the creation of a simple hello.service as an example to guide you through setting up your own Systemd service on an ArmSoM board.

 ## 1.1 write scripts
 Write a hello.sh script in the /opt directory: